Saint1xD/AmazonProduct/README.md

       sudo apt-get install libxkbcommon-x11-0

-And to run the server you just need to type in your console:
+And to run the App you just need to type in your console:

       node index.js